 Treatment Plant Upgrade

-Sunriver Environmental is pleased to announce that construction has officially begun on a major treatment plant facility upgrade.
+Sunriver Environmental is pleased to announce that its major treatment plant facility upgrade has been completed in the fall of 2023.

-Below is a summary of the improvements that are currently planned and underway at our wastewater treatment plant, along with a visual application that may be used to view our progress as changes are made.
+Below is a summary of the improvements that have been completed at our wastewater treatment plant, along with a visual application that may be used to view progress as changes are made.

 Significant technical improvements were made to the new headworks’ odor reduction system since it is a major source of odor.